shironimeeid/AI-Alya-Sometimes/README.md

-# AI Chat with Vestia Zeta
+# AI Chat with Alya Sometimes

 ![Alya Sometimes](https://telegra.ph/file/742023e1b134dd96b5c61.jpg)

-This is a simple AI chat application using Flask and CharacterAI to chat with Vestia Zeta.
+This is a simple AI chat application using Flask and CharacterAI to chat with Alya Sometimes.

 ## Features